 - Age.
 The occurrence of bursitis becomes more common with aging.

 - Occupations or hobbies.
-If you work in a profession or have a hobby that requires repetitive motion or pressure on particular bursae, you're at an increased risk of developing bursitis.
+If your work or hobby requires repetitive motion or pressure on particular bursae, your risk of developing bursitis increases.
 Examples include carpet laying, tile setting, gardening, painting and playing a musical instrument.

 - Other medical conditions.
 Certain systemic diseases and conditions — such as rheumatoid arthritis, gout and diabetes — increase your risk of developing bursitis.